ROCm/rocm-examples/Libraries/rocBLAS/level_1/swap/README.md

 # rocBLAS Level 1 Swap Example

 ## Description
-This example shows the usse of the rocBLAS Level 1 swap operation, which exchanges elements between two HIP vectors.
+This example shows the use of the rocBLAS Level 1 swap operation, which exchanges elements between two HIP vectors.
 The Level 1 API defines operations between vectors.

 ### Application flow
 1. Read in command-line parameters.